-At AUT you'll learn te reo Māori in a dynamic and interactive way, and our innovative courses introduce you to te ao Māori - the language and the culture that surrounds it.
+You'll learn te reo Māori in a dynamic and interactive way, and our innovative courses introduce you to te ao Māori - the language and the culture that surrounds it.
+Our Te Whanake website is the most innovative and interactive way to learn te reo Māori.
+We're also proud of the large library of Apple iBooks and apps we've developed to help our students learn, including our te reo Māori dictionary app.